Here’s why your download speed fluctuates:

 Most consumers rely on download speeds more than upload speeds.

-We’re more apt to spend time watching movies and listening to music than we are uploading blog posts, as an example.
+We’re more apt to spend time watching movies and listening to music than we are uploading images, as an example.

 So, we sometimes use internet speed and download speed interchangeably.

 You can test your internet speed with a simple internet speed or internet fluctuation test.